Welcome to Fostering 101

 Question: What kind of requirements are there to become a foster home?

-Answer: We look for a loving, dog friendly place where a Basset Hound will be nurtured and cared for.
-Chances are if you already own a Basset Hound, your home will do just fine.
-If you are just entering the world of basset hounds, we will help you make sure that your home is basset friendly and safe.
-We do not insist on fenced yards or that someone is home all day, although these assets would be great.
+Answer: We look for a loving, dog-friendly place where a Basset Hound will be nurtured and cared for.
+Chances are, if you already own a Basset Hound, your home will do just fine.
+If you are just entering the world of basset hounds, we will help you make sure that your home is basset-friendly and safe.
+We do not insist on fenced yards or that someone is home all day.
 Dogs will be placed in all sorts of home situations, and it only makes sense that their foster home is just a 'normal' environment!

 Question: How long will I have a foster dog in my house?

 Answer: It varies.
-Young, adoptable hounds get placed quite quickly, so it could be just days or weeks.
-Some hounds are sick and need to recuperate, undergo vet visits, treatment etc. and may not be made available until they are healthy.
+Young, adoptable hounds get placed quite quickly, so it could be just a couple of weeks while essential vet care is completed and we get a feel for the hound's temperament.
+Some hounds are sick and need to recuperate, undergo vet visits and treatment, etc., and may not be available for adoption until they are healthy.
 That could take longer.
-Older hounds are more difficult to find homes for, so they may be with you several months.
-Owner surrender dogs don't always require a behavior assessment, but some shelter dogs (where the background may not be known) need a longer assessment period before we can post them as available for adoption.
-If you are fostering a dog for us, and you have a crisis, we will do what we can to find a new foster home as soon as possible, so you do not have to foster any longer than you want to.
-We prefer not to move the dogs too often, as this just perpetuates their confusion, but we understand that you have a life as well!
-Also, if the dog is not a good fit for your household, we will also remove the dog for you and find you (hopefully) another.
+Older hounds are more difficult to find homes for, so they may also take longer to place in a forever home.
+If you are fostering a dog for us and have a crisis, we will do what we can to find a new foster home or provide respite breaks or boarding as soon as possible, so you do not have to foster any longer than you want or are able to.
+Also, if the dog is not a good fit for your household, we will relocate the dog for you and find you (hopefully) another needy hound to foster.

 Question: What do I need to provide for a foster hound?

-Answer: Food and love!
-GGBR will pay for medical costs, and any other excessive out of pocket expenses.
-Obviously, if you are able to provide financially for these costs, anything you pay may be treated as a donation and be used to write off expenses against your taxes.
+Answer: GGBR will pay for medical costs and any other excessive out-of-pocket expenses.
+Obviously, if you are able to cover these costs, anything you pay may be treated as a donation and used to write off expenses against your taxes.
 The minimum is a loving environment.
 A warm bed, good food, and to be treated as one of your family.
-The foster stage is extremely important in rehabilitating an unwanted, abandoned or neglected hound.
-Socializing the dog, observing how it responds to other animals, children, being left alone, watching for signs of allergy or other health problems so we can deal with these before placement are vital to choosing the correct forever home.
-Attendance at adoption fairs and GGBR events is always welcomed.
-As we work on a foster basis, with our foster homes distributed all across Northern California, we don't have any one place where potential adopters can come and meet the hounds, so if you can attend an event that would be wonderful.
+The foster stage is extremely important in rehabilitating an unwanted, abandoned, or neglected hound.
+Socializing the dog, observing how it responds to other animals, children, being left alone, and watching for signs of allergy or other health problems so we can deal with these before placement are vital to choosing the correct forever home.
+Attendance at adoption fairs and GGBR events is always welcome.
+As we work on a foster basis, with our foster homes distributed across Northern California, we don't have a single place where potential adopters can come and meet the hounds, so if you can attend an event, that would be wonderful.
 It also increases the chances of finding your hound its own forever home!
 And writing a little sales pitch and taking a few photos!
-Don't worry if you need help in writing the blurb that will go on the website for your hound.
+Don't worry if you need help writing the blurb that will go on your hound's webpage.
 We are here to help.
 And the photos?
 See this guide for suggestions.

 Question: What help can I expect from GGBR?

-Answer: As above, financially, we pay for necessary medical costs.
-We ask that an account in the GGBR name is created at the vet you want to use so we can pay the bills and make the medical decisions.
+Answer: Financially, we pay for necessary medical costs.
+We ask that an account in the GGBR name be created at the vet you want to use so we can pay the bills and make the medical decisions.
 Unless it is a medical emergency, we want you to liaise with your foster coordinator, Sally Mitchell, over planned vet visits.
-We require all our hounds to be spayed or neutered, fully up to date on vaccinations, get fecal tests for giardia, get heartworm tested, and be kept on heartworm and flea preventative (we provide these), so there will be routine medical visits to take the dog to.
+We require all our hounds to be spayed or neutered, be fully up to date on vaccinations, have fecal tests for Giardia, be heartworm tested, and be kept on heartworm and flea preventives (we provide these).
+There will be routine medical visits to take the dog to.
 On a more practical level, our foster coordinator will be there for help and advice.
-We would welcome foster families who will take photos and give updates on the behavior of their foster hounds.
+We would welcome foster families who can take photos and provide updates on their foster hounds' behavior.

 Question: Anything else I should know?